 Dar Al-Arkan has a substantial land bank consisting of developed and undeveloped plots.
 Management believes that Dar Al-Arkan's land bank allows it to take advantage of market opportunities to develop and sell projects with greater efficiency than competitors that need to source and acquire land first before developing a project.

-As of 30 September 2013, Dar Al-Arkan's land bank consisted of SAR 10.53 billion (U.S.\$2.81 billion) of undeveloped land and SAR 2.83 billion (U.S.\$0.76 billion) of developed land, all of which was valued on its balance sheet at cost.
+As of 31 December 2016, Dar Al-Arkan's land bank consisted of SAR 12.39 billion (U.S.\$3.31 billion) of undeveloped land and SAR 1.9 billion (U.S.\$0.51 billion) of developed land, all of which was valued on its balance sheet at cost.
+Dar Al-Arkan's land bank is geographically diversified within the Kingdom.
+As at 31 December 2016, the majority of Dar Al-Arkan land bank (approximately 59 per cent. of the total land bank) was located in Jeddah, with approximately 20 per cent. of the total land bank located in Riyadh, 17 per cent. of the total land bank located in Makkah and the remaining land in Madinah and the Eastern Regions.